UnvsCom/dependancies-library/README.md

 Remember it's good practice to double check Checksums to ensure they are valid releases.

+* These dependancies will be uploaded to this repo in due course, but the widely used direct download links are stated below each.

 Provided without warranty or guarantee.
 Use at your own risk.